A Long Pondered Question, Answered

 Hebgen Lake ranks as one of the world’s greatest dry fly lakes.
 Actually, it’s probably the greatest, but that’s a discussion for another time.
 Suffice it to say that from ice-out around the end of April until late October, barring gale-force winds and possessing just a modicum of local knowledge, you can find trout surface feeding every day.
 Plenty of them, without fail.
 Rainbows and browns both, averaging 17-18 inches.
 Pretty good stuff.
-But in the three-plus decades that I’ve known the lake, serious Hebgen anglers have always had a slightly uneasy feeling about the rainbow portion of the fishery.
+But in the four decades that I’ve known the lake, serious Hebgen anglers have always had a slightly uneasy feeling about the rainbow portion of the fishery.
 As good as it is—and as much fun as it is—we’ve always been left to wonder: to what degree is this fabulous fishing a function of stocked trout?

-For years the state of Montana has stocked fingerling rainbows in Hebgen Lake, a fact not widely known among visiting anglers (all browns are wild).
-The numbers of fish planted have varied dramatically over the years.
-I can’t locate the stocking records offhand, but I recall anywhere from around 50,000 fish per year recently to as many as 200,000 per year thirty years ago.
+For years the state of Montana stocked fingerling rainbows in Hebgen Lake, a fact not widely known among visiting anglers (all browns are wild).
+The numbers of fish planted varied dramatically over the years.
+I can’t locate the stocking records offhand, but I recall anywhere from around 50,000 fish per year to as many as 200,000 per year.
 Now, neither I nor anyone I know has ever caught a rainbow from Hebgen that looked or acted in any way “artificial”.
 Not a big surprise, considering that by the time a fingerling grows large enough to surface feed on aquatic insects, for all intents and purposes it is wild.
 Despite not having any sensation that we’ve been catching stockers, many of us have wanted to know for our own edification the contribution these planted fish make to the fishery.
 So, too, has Montana Fish, Wildlife and Parks (though I’m pretty sure the heart of their interest lies in the economics of raising and planting fish).
-Three years ago, with help from Montana State University, they decided to study this matter.
+So with help from Montana State University, they decided to study this matter.